H&R Block, Inc. (NYSE:HRB) Shares Sold by Redwood Investment Management LLC

-Redwood Investment Management LLC reduced its stake in shares of H&R Block, Inc. (NYSE:HRB – Get Rating) by 15.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 29,884 shares of the company’s stock after selling 5,627 shares during the period.
+Redwood Investment Management LLC lowered its stake in shares of H&R Block, Inc. (NYSE:HRB – Get Rating) by 15.8% during the third quarter, HoldingsChannel.com reports.
+The institutional investor owned 29,884 shares of the company’s stock after selling 5,627 shares during the quarter.
 Redwood Investment Management LLC’s holdings in H&R Block were worth $1,271,000 at the end of the most recent quarter.

-Several other hedge funds also recently added to or reduced their stakes in the stock.
-Truist Financial Corp grew its holdings in H&R Block by 0.5% during the 3rd quarter.
-Truist Financial Corp now owns 58,858 shares of the company’s stock worth $2,503,000 after acquiring an additional 283 shares in the last quarter.
-Ronald Blue Trust Inc. boosted its holdings in shares of H&R Block by 33.6% in the 3rd quarter.
-Ronald Blue Trust Inc. now owns 1,169 shares of the company’s stock valued at $41,000 after buying an additional 294 shares during the period.
-Quadrant Capital Group LLC boosted its holdings in shares of H&R Block by 56.8% in the 3rd quarter.
-Quadrant Capital Group LLC now owns 955 shares of the company’s stock valued at $41,000 after buying an additional 346 shares during the period.
-Mariner LLC boosted its holdings in shares of H&R Block by 2.3% in the 1st quarter.
-Mariner LLC now owns 22,632 shares of the company’s stock valued at $589,000 after buying an additional 509 shares during the period.
-Finally, One Wealth Advisors LLC boosted its holdings in shares of H&R Block by 4.7% in the 2nd quarter.
-One Wealth Advisors LLC now owns 12,202 shares of the company’s stock valued at $431,000 after buying an additional 552 shares during the period.
-90.05% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+MetLife Investment Management LLC lifted its stake in shares of H&R Block by 32.0% in the 1st quarter.
+MetLife Investment Management LLC now owns 112,342 shares of the company’s stock valued at $2,925,000 after purchasing an additional 27,230 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its holdings in shares of H&R Block by 3.6% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 60,302 shares of the company’s stock valued at $1,570,000 after acquiring an additional 2,073 shares during the last quarter.
+Great West Life Assurance Co.
+Can increased its holdings in shares of H&R Block by 10.5% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 116,912 shares of the company’s stock valued at $3,134,000 after acquiring an additional 11,067 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its position in shares of H&R Block by 1.4% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,888,095 shares of the company’s stock valued at $49,167,000 after purchasing an additional 26,323 shares during the period.
+Finally, Cetera Investment Advisers lifted its position in H&R Block by 12.6% during the 1st quarter.
+Cetera Investment Advisers now owns 21,603 shares of the company’s stock worth $563,000 after acquiring an additional 2,424 shares during the period.
+Institutional investors and hedge funds own 90.05% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 5th.
-Investors of record on Tuesday, March 7th will be given a dividend of $0.29 per share.
-This represents a $1.16 dividend on an annualized basis and a yield of 3.13%.
-The ex-dividend date is Monday, March 6th.
-H&R Block’s payout ratio is presently 40.00%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, April 5th.
+Stockholders of record on Tuesday, March 7th will be given a dividend of $0.29 per share.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 3.13%.
+The ex-dividend date of this dividend is Monday, March 6th.
+H&R Block’s payout ratio is 40.00%.

 H&R Block, Inc engages in the provision of tax preparation and other services.
 The firm offers assisted income tax return preparation and related services through a system of retail offices operated directly by the company or by franchisees.
 It also develops and markets DIY income tax preparation software online, as well as through third-party retail stores and direct mail, and provides DIY tax services, including federal and state income tax returns, access to tax tips, advice, and tax-related news, use of calculators for tax planning, and error checking and electronic filing.